Buying DR Property: Avoiding Conflicts

 In light of the above, Dominican real estate buyers should engage independent and reputable real estate attorneys to verify property documents and that their brokers are looking out for the buyer’s (not seller’s) interests.
 It is imperative that legal assistance is sought and retained prior to signing property reservation, purchase sale documents, making reservation or promise of sale payments.

-Avoiding Conflicts of Interests in Dominican Real Estate Transactions
+Avoiding Lawyer Conflicts of Interests in Dominican Real Estate Transactions

 Dominican property buyers can retain the services of real estate property brokers and real estate attorneys for seeking saleable properties and verifying their overall legal and practical status, but they should verify that both their broker and their real estate lawyer are independent from the seller.

-In some cases, property sellers in tourism projects and communities will offer (and sometimes almost require) for closing that you empower and pay their attorney at law or large law firm to perform the property purchase closing and transfer process for you.
+In some cases, property sellers in tourism projects and communities will offer (and sometimes almost require) for closing that you empower and pay their attorney at law to perform the property purchase closing and transfer process for you.
 In the end, you should always seek the advice of qualified and independent legal counsel.

 The above is a difficult situation involving broker and attorney conflicts of interests.
 How much can a broker working for the seller or an imposed attorney or law firm can do for your interests should your property purchase or title delivery go wrong?
 To whom will they respond in case of complications?